slackydev/Express/README.md

 - **Pointers:** Supports native pointers, with `addr(x)` you can get the address of a variable.
 - **Destructuring assignment** Records can be assigned directly to local variables `(x,y) := myPoint`
 - **Anonymous functions** Separate function type that captures references to local variables.
+- **Easy FPC Integration:** A simple, high-level API (`TExpress`) makes it trivial to embed Express into your Free Pascal applications for powerful, two-way scripting.

 ---